Comparative Metaphysics

 Two Views of the Cosmos

-For centuries, humanity has looked to the stars and the seasons to understand destiny.
-While Western Astrology looks outward to planetary orbits, Eastern BaZi (The Four Pillars of Destiny) looks downward, calculating the energetic climate of the Earth at your exact moment of birth.
+For centuries, people have looked to the stars and the seasons to understand timing, personality, and meaning.
+While Western astrology looks outward to planetary orbits, Eastern Bazi (the Four Pillars) looks to the symbolic elemental climate of the birth moment.

 KEY TAKEAWAYS / TL;DR